Blendify/blender-manual/blender_docs/manual/game_engine/logic/actuators/types/property.rst

 Property Actuator
 *****************

-The *Property Actuator* changes the value of a given property once the actuator itself is activated.
+The *Property Actuator* changes the value of a given property (like assigning, adding, or copying) once the actuator itself is activated.

 .. figure:: /images/game-engine_logic_actuators_types_property_node.jpg
    :width: 271px